Facts and figures

 In 1961 the Gothenburg City Library became a part of the University of Gothenburg and was given the name Gothenburg University Library.
 The operations was moved in 1954 to a newly built and more spacious location at Näckrosdammen, a building which later became the Humanities Library.

-Gothenburg University Library is today made up by eight libraries and one National Resource Library for Gender Studies, KvinnSam.
+Gothenburg University Library is today made up by seven libraries and one National Resource Library for Gender Studies, KvinnSam.
 The Library is open to everyone and the mission is to support research, education and higher studies at the University of Gothenburg.